greenhas/ict302_fall24/content/posts/workflow_chaplin_omari.md

 +++
-title = 'How Can We Effectively Manage Our Content? - Omari' date = 2024-10-02T10:26:39-04:00 author = "Omari Chaplin" categories = ["workflow proposal"]
+title = "How Can We Effectively Manage Our Content? - Omari" date = 2024-10-02T10:26:39-04:00 author = "Omari Chaplin" categories = ["workflow proposal"]